freekdk/HomeWizard-Wifi-3F-plugin/README.md

 ## Additional remark

 The desing of this plugin is based on the Python set **elements** with is a list of values for an item in the set.
 In case you want less devices than the standard implemeted in this plugin, it is quite simple to change the set by commenting out the specific element in the set.
 Nothing else needs to change.

+When Mode5 = 1 is used, resetting it to 0 does not remove the devices from the database, the corresponding data will not be updated.
+These devices can be removed in the webpage with Devices.

+If you use the plugin for more than one hardware device the value of Mode6 set for one of these hardware devices may be used for all these hardware devices.
+Most likely the value of the last one initialized will be used.

+Ask the developer to suppert this distinction.